A 5-Module Online, Interactive Workshop

-In addition to the eight lessons, you’ll also meet with your instructor for eight additional Q&A sessions where you can get additional assistance on workshop concepts, deepen your knowledge, and clarify any questions.
+In addition to the four lessons, you’ll also meet with your instructor for four additional Q&A sessions where you can get additional assistance on workshop concepts, deepen your knowledge, and clarify any questions.

 All 5 Workshop Sessions and 5 Q&A Sessions Are Recorded for Your Convenience.